mvolkmann/blog/src/lua.md

 - Create a new table to represent the instance OR use a table that is passed in.
-- Associated a metatable with the new table that holds default property values and functions that act as methods of the class.
+- Associate a metatable with the new table that holds default property values and functions that act as instance methods of the class.
 - Return the table that represents the instance.

 There are a few common approaches for implementing all of this.